Mustare-Madobe/GeneLab_AWGs/Multi-omics_AWG/Relevant_Pathway_Info/README.md

-# Pathways and Associated Genes Relevant to Multi-omics Space Biology
+# Pathways/Genes Relevant to Multi-omics Space Biology

-This directory holds pathways and associated genes relevant to multi-omics space biology.
-The following sub-directories further divide the multi-omics space biology relevant pathways into specific categories.
-If an AWG member would like to add a pathway / gene list that is not related to any of the categories listed, please create a new sub-directory with a title relevant to the category of your data.

----
+This directory holds pathways and associated genes that were found from Multi-omics Space Biology experiments.
+Explore and share pathways and associated genes from different categories in Multi-omics Space Biology and pull insights that could be applicable to your own projects!
+We encourage AWG members to review pathways and associated gene lists from other AWGs too.
+More information followed on each category's directory...

-## Categories for Pathways/Genes Associated with Multi-omics Space Biology:
+## Categories for Pathways/Genes from Multi-omics Space Biology:

-- Insert link to category 1 subdirectory
-- Insert link to category 2 subdirectory
+- *coming soon...*